joesb/helios360/content/handbook/what/index.md

 This section is mostly aimed at the CDO themselves, current or aspiring, whatever title or variation of project management leadership label is given to the role:

-- Chief Delivery Officer (CDO)
+- Chief Delivery Officer
-- Chief Service Delivery Officer (CSDO)
+- Chief Service Delivery Officer
-- Client Services Director (CSD)
+- Client Services Director
-- Professional Services Director (PSD), or
+- Professional Services Director, or
-- Director, principal, lead, or head of a Project Management Office (PMO)
+- Director, principal, lead, or head of a Project Management Office

 Each role name as a distinctive emphasis or indicates a slightly different focus.